busbud/coding-challenge-frontend-b/README.md

 * duplicated code in the web pack config files

 There is a lot of duplication between the two webpack config files - this is deliberate as I wanted it to be a as clear as possible what is happening.
-However it does mean that if you add a new loader you have to add it to both places.
+I have refactored the obviously common stuff like loaders and the index page generation into webpack-common.config.js

 * probably a lot of other things - open a pull request!